Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Because I mean, you know,

-the flight crew are happy to perform musicals all the time
+the flight crew are happy to perform

 if that's what that is.

-Cars and Dolls?
+Guys and Dolls?

-Yeah, sorry.
+Yeah, oh yeah, sorry.

-is that what they do when they're showing us
+is that what they do

-how to put on the Life Fest?
+when they're showing us how to put on the Life Fest?

-Is that a musical?
+is that a musical?

 I think of it as that, yeah.